Self-Employed Retirement Plans: Everything You Need to Know!

 Scottrade: As I mentioned, Scottrade charges $1,000 to be the custodian of a Solo 401(k).
 Once all your paperwork is completed you are then able to invest in anything Scottrade offers.
 Beyond the Solo 401(k), Scottrade also offers SEP and SIMPLE IRAs.
 Regardless of the account type, you pay the same flat $7 per trade commission.

 Etrade: Etrade, as opposed to Scottrade, does not charge you to any type of fee to have a Solo 401(k).
 You complete the paperwork and you’re able to invest in anything Etrade offers.
 Like Scottrade, Etrade also offers SEP and SIMPLE IRAs.
-The one drawback is the commission at Etrade – a flat $9.99 per trade.
+Etrade has recently updated their commission to a more competitive $6.95 per trade.

 Schwab: After looking at the above two it was obvious I’d want to look at one of the bigger online brokers for our needs.
 My first stop was Schwab.
 I was pleasantly surprised to find Schwab does not charge for Solo 401(k) plans.
 Again, you fill out the paperwork and you’re good to go and can invest in anything they offer.
 Schwab also offers SEP and SIMPLE IRAs.
 The commission at Schwab is a competitive $8.95 per trade.

 Fidelity: Fidelity, like Schwab, does not charge for Solo 401(k) plans.
 You fill out the paperwork and you can invest in anything they offer.
 Fidelity also offers SEP and SIMPLE IRAs and you pay a flat $7.95 per trade.